smart-on-fhir/cumulus-aggregator/docs/MAINTAINER.md

 Since this is usually unneeded noise, it's recommended to only turn it on via the console, and only when you're actually using it.

+### Sync --watch mode gotchas

+- If you modify the S3 bucket permissions while in watch mode, changes to the bucket may generate a permission denied message.
+You'll need to delete the bucket and bring down the deployment before restarting to apply your changes.

+- Similarly, if you end up in a ROLLBACK_FAILED state, usually the only recourse is to bring the deployment down and redeploy.